meganz/sdk/README.md

 	mkdir mega
 	cd mega

-Then, clone the MEGA SDK repository to get the MEGA SDK source code
+Then, clone the MEGA SDK repository to obtain the source code for the MEGA SDK.

 	git clone https://github.com/meganz/sdk

 Next to the MEGA SDK, clone the VCPKG repository.
-If you are already using VCPKG and you have a local clone of the VCPKG repository, you can skip this step and use the VCPKG you already have in your system.
+If you are already using VCPKG and have a local clone of the VCPKG repository, you can skip this step and use the VCPKG you already have in your system.

 	git clone https://github.com/microsoft/vcpkg

 ### Configuration

-The following instructions are for configuring the project from the CLI, but cmake-gui, any editor or IDE compatible with CMake should be ok if the same cmake parameters are configured.
+The following instructions are for configuring the project from the CLI, but cmake-gui or any editor or IDE compatible with CMake should be suitable if the same CMake parameters are configured.

-The SDK is configured as any other regular cmake project.
-The only paramter which is always needed is the VCPKG directory to manage the 3rd parties.
-To configure the SDK with the dafault options, from the workspace (`mega` directory), run cmake:
+The SDK is configured likne any other regular CMake project.
+The only parameter that is always needed is the VCPKG directory to manage the third-party dependencies.
+To configure the SDK with the dafault options, from the workspace (`mega` directory), run CMake:

 	cmake -DVCPKG_ROOT=vcpkg -DCMAKE_BUILD_TYPE=Debug -S sdk -B build_dir

-**Note**: `-DCMAKE_BUILD_TYPE=<Debug|Release>` may not be needed for multiconfig generators, like Visual Studio.
+**Note**: The `-DCMAKE_BUILD_TYPE=<Debug|Release>` may not be needed for multiconfig generators, like Visual Studio.

-In the command above relative paths have been used for simplicity.
-If you want to change where VCPKG, the SDK or the build directory are, just provide a valid relative or absolute path for any of them.
+In the command above, relative paths have been used for simplicity.
+If you want to change the location of VCPKG, the SDK or the build directory, simply provide a valid relative or absolute path for any of them.

-During the configuration of the project, VCPKG will build and configure the needed libraries for the platform.
-It may take a while in the first run, but once the libraries are built, VCPKG will retrieve them from the binary cache.
+During the configuration of the project, VCPKG will build and configure the necessary libraries for the platform.
+It may take a while on the first run, but once the libraries are built, VCPKG will retrieve them from the binary cache.

-Some options to configure the SDK may be found in the [CMakeLists.txt](CMakeLists.txt), like ENABLE_TESTS, ENABLE_SYNC or USE_PDFIUM.
+Some options to configure the SDK may be found in the [CMakeLists.txt](CMakeLists.txt), such as ENABLE_TESTS, ENABLE_SYNC or USE_PDFIUM.

 ### Building the sources

-Once the MEGA SDK is configured, just build the complete project:
+Once the MEGA SDK is configured, simply build the complete project:

 	cmake --build build_dir

-You can specify `--target=<target>` like `SDKlib` or `megacli`, or just left the command as it is to build all the tagets.
+You can specify `--target=<target>` like `SDKlib` or `megacli`, or just leave the command as it is to build all the tagets.
-Also, `-j<N>` can be added to manage the concurrency and speed up the build.
+Additionally, `-j<N>` can be added to manage concurrency and speed up the build.

 Once the build is finished, binaries will be available in the `build_dir`

 ### Run megacli

-To run the example app `megacli`, go to the `examples` directory in the `build_dir` and run the `megacli` binary.
+To run the example app `megacli`, go to the `examples` directory in the `build_dir` and execute the `megacli` binary.

 ## How to build the SDK library (Obsolete methods)